 Democracy in Action No democracy can thrive with indifference.
 The power of every democracy is the freedom to learn and then act upon current events as they are framed by historical knowledge.
-Teen Voices of Democracy places in the hands of America's youth the power to act on their knowledge by expressing their informed opinions about the social and political issues that affect them, their families and the nation.
-Our aim is to expand the

 role of citizen-journalism to involve teenagers by encouraging them to